 U.S. Treasury Futures.
 The Company may use U.S. Treasury futures independently, or in conjunction with other derivative and non-derivative instruments, in order to mitigate risks.
-The Company did not hold any U.S. Treasury futures as of June 30, 2020.
-As of December 31, 2019, the Company had purchased U.S. Treasury futures with a notional amount of \$380.0 million and a fair market value of \$0.5 million included in derivative assets, at fair value, on the condensed consolidated balance sheet as of December 31, 2019.
+As of September 30, 2020 and December 31, 2019, the Company had purchased U.S. Treasury futures with a notional amount of \$866.6 million and \$380.0 million and a fair market value of \$1.2 million and \$0.5 million included in derivative assets, at fair value, on the condensed consolidated balance sheet as of September 30, 2020 and December 31, 2019, respectively.